 Provider Information Request

 The Provider Information Request (PIR) is a request for information under Section 28 of the Tertiary Education Quality and Standards Agency Act 2011.
-The collection is undertaken to ensure key data is available on all providers to help inform a risk-based approach to regulation of the sector.
+The collection is undertaken to ensure key data is available on all Higher Education Providers (HEPs) to help inform a risk-based approach to regulation of the sector.
 TEQSA uses this information to minimise the reporting burden on providers associated with regulatory processes, such as a renewal of registration.

 Since 1 January 2016 responsibility for the administration of the PIR has transitioned to the Department of Education and Training ('the Department').
 The transition of the PIR is a key component in developing a single national collection for higher education data, an objective that TEQSA and the Department have been working together to establish with the aim of further reducing duplication of reporting for providers.